Vandermode/Coursera-PL-UW/README.md

 ## Attention
 if you are taking this course now, **do not copy paste** the code from my solution directly, you will learn more by trying your best to finish all the homeworks.

+By the way, the "test.sml" is just the practice code in order to catch the current stream of course.
+I intensely recommend you to do the similar things during your learning process.